Why Care About Animals

 1. Wild Animals are not suited for life in a circus.

-industry claims that it only trains animals to do the types of tricks they might naturally perform
+painful.
+The industry claims that it only trains animals to do the types of tricks they

-transported in vehicles that lack climate control, and forced to stand or lie in their own waste.
+vehicles that lack climate control, and forced to stand or lie in their own waste.
 Most

 wild animals are constantly on the move in their native habitats and make their own

 2. Circus animals have injured and even killed during escape attempts.

-conflict between their instincts and the harshness of captivity (including training
+The conflict between their instincts and the harshness of captivity (including training

 methods utilizing violence, fear, and intimidation, cause animals tremendous amounts

 of stress.
 This drives the animals mad, resulting in rampages that injure and kill people.
-Animals in circuses

-the wild - most become "replacement" performers.
+into the wild - most become "replacement" performers.
 Captive breeding programs do

 nothing to address the real threats endangered animals face in the wild, such as

 poaching, loss of habitat, and loss of prey.
 Circuses' are entertainment, not education.

-Watching wild animals perform unnatural tricks does not teach our children respect or appreciation for
+Watching wild animals perform unnatural tricks does not teach our children respect or

 4. Use of the Bull Hook (Ankus) to Control Elephants In Circuses.